-DOT and HHS, and Treasury reported the following other contingencies:
+DOT, HHS, and Treasury reported the following other contingencies:

-The FHWA has a reasonably possible contingency due to their authority to approve projects using advance construction under 23 U.S.C.
+FHWA has a reasonably possible contingency due to their authority to approve projects using advance construction under 23 U.S.C.
 115(a) and 23 CFR 630.701-630.709.
 FHWA does not guarantee the ultimate funding to the states for these "advance construction" projects and, accordingly, does not obligate any funds for these projects.
 When funding becomes available to FHWA, the states can then apply for reimbursement of costs that they have incurred on such projects, at which time FHWA can accept or reject such requests.
-As of September 30, 2019, and 2018, FHWA has pre-authorized \$66.8 billion and \$60.8 billion, respectively, under these arrangements.
+As of September 30, 2020, and 2019, FHWA has pre-authorized \$68.7 billion and \$66.8 billion, respectively, under these arrangements.
 Congress has not provided appropriations for these projects and no liability is accrued in the DOT consolidated financial statements.
-Therefore, these are considered reasonably possible.

 Contingent liabilities have been accrued as a result of Medicaid audit and program disallowances that are currently being appealed by the states.
-The Medicaid amounts are \$9.9 billion and \$6.3 billion for fiscal years ending September 30, 2019, and 2018, respectively.
+The Medicaid amounts are \$3.7 billion and \$9.9 billion for fiscal years ending September 30, 2020, and 2019, respectively.
 The states could return the funds through payments to HHS, or HHS could recoup the funds by reducing future grant awards to the states.
 Conversely, if the appeals are decided in favor of the states, HHS will be required to pay these amounts.
 In addition, certain amounts for payment have been deferred under the Medicaid program when there is reasonable doubt as to the legitimacy of expenditures claimed by a state.
 There are also outstanding reviews of the state expenditures in which a final determination has not been made.

-Treasury has a contingency for future draws by the GSE's.
-There were no probable future draws accrued at September 30, 2019 and 2018 and the total amount of reasonable possible future draws is not estimable as of September 30, 2019 and 2018.
-See Note 8-Investments in Government-Sponsored Enterprises for further information.
+Treasury has a contingency for future draws by the GSEs.
+There were no probable future draws accrued at September 30, 2020 and 2019 and the total amount of reasonable possible future draws is not estimable as of September 30, 2020.
+Refer to Note 9-Investments in Government-Sponsored Enterprises for additional information.

 When a contingency originates from the U.S. government's involvement in a treaty or other international agreement, the responsible reporting entity must establish a contingent liability, and include a required note disclosure to its financial statements, or both in accordance with guidance in SFFAS No. 5.
-Also see Note 19-Commitments for information concerning commitments related to treaties and other international agreements.
+Refer to Note 19-Commitments for additional information concerning commitments related to treaties and other international agreements.